 In Olympic gymnast Aly Raisman's autobiography, "Fierce", Raisman recalls one teammate who was reprimanded by her coach for simply stating, "Yes, I understand the correction."
 The coach told her that she was being rude by "talking back".
 This is the kind of culture that many gymnasts are raised under.
 Please keep in mind that not all coaches teach in such an abusive manner.
 I've had some really great coaches who were strict, but never abusive.
-But many coaches-- not just in gymnastics-- but in all competitive sports, can adopt an authoritarian mode of teaching, utilizing positive punishment and fear conditioning as ways to reinforce correct behavior and skills in athletes.
+But many coaches-- not just in gymnastics-- but in all competitive sports, can adopt an authoritarian mode of teaching, utilizing punishment and fear conditioning as ways to reinforce correct behavior and skills in athletes.

-Again, I am simply assuming what must have been going on in these poor girls' minds, based on personal experience with the oppressive culture that permeates USA Gymnastics.
+Again, I am simply assuming what must have been going on in these girls' minds, based on personal experience with the oppressive culture that permeates USA Gymnastics.
 I could be wrong.
 There must have been other external factors that contributed to the decades of silence regarding Nassar's abuse.
 But at the root of it, I truly believe, based on my experience as both an artistic and rhythmic gymnast, that the root of this scandal was the culture of gymnastics.

-But I digress.
-Back to my main point-- Larry Nassar was able to get away with his crimes for so long because gymnasts were deprived of their voice from the moment they began competitive training.
+Larry Nassar was able to get away with his crimes for so long because gymnasts were deprived of their voice from the moment they began competitive training.
 They were told exactly what to do by their superiors and thus were not only deprived of a voice, but also rendered incapable of thinking for themselves.

 So, those are my thoughts on the Larry Nassar scandal and why it took so long for him to be convicted.
 It was only when a female gymnastics coach overheard a group of gymnasts talking about what happened to them, that action was taken for this monster of a man to be brought to justice.

-If y'all have your own thoughts about the scandal, please feel free to share and leave a comment.
+If you have your own thoughts about the scandal, please feel free to share and leave a comment.
 If you yourself are a victim of abuse, please know that you are not alone.
-That it is NECESSARY for you to speak up for yourself when you feel the slightest bit of violation.
+That it is NECESSARY for you to speak up for yourself when you feel even the slightest bit of violation.
 You have a VOICE.
 Don't be afraid to use it, no matter who tells you otherwise.